smaccm/camera_demo/README.md

 Camera Demo
 ===========

-Software for the SMACCM Phase 2 Camera Demo.
+Software for the SMACCM Camera Demo.

 Build Instructions